rajivpant/ragbot/INSTALL.md

     pip install -r requirements.txt
     ```

-4. You're all set to configure, personalize, and run rbot!
+4. You're all set to configure, personalize, and run RagBot.AI!
     Read the [configuration and personaliation guide](CONFIGURE.md) and the [main documentation](README.md).

 * * * * *

 Remember, while Visual Studio Code is a popular and powerful IDE, its installation is entirely optional.
-You may use any other text editor or IDE you're comfortable with to explore and contribute to the rbot project.
+You may use any other text editor or IDE you're comfortable with to explore and contribute to the RagBot.AI project.
 Happy coding!